AndyL86/gt-modellista/README.md

 - As a user, I can manage the Build Threads feature functionality to maintain control over blog posts that are 'Featured Build Threads'.
 - As a user, I can publish articles in the 'Sponsors and Partners' section of the site.

+### **Agile Methodology**

+For planning the developement and implementation of GT Modellista, a project kanban board was used as an Agile Tool through Github.
+This project board utilised issues as 'User Stories', a link can be found [here](https://github.com/AndyL86/gt-modellista/issues).

+To help define the functionalities and prioritise key features, these 'User Stories' were broken down into 3 categories of importance; 'Must Have', 'Should Have' and 'Could Have'.

+'Must Have' represents a feature or functionality that is essential to the site, 'Should Have' is a defined requirement needed for the site and 'Could Have' is determined to be optional.

+### **The Scope**

+#### **The Site's Main Goals:**
+- To provide users with a user-friendly and positive experience when using GT Modellista.
+- To provide users with a clear understanding of the site's purpose.
+- To provide controlled functionality based on a user's permissions.
+- To provide user's with a profile that allows them to manage their own content.

 ## **Design**

+### **Colours**

+### **Typography**

+### **Media**

 ### **Wireframes**
 Wireframes for each page are linked here: